mattermost/docs/source/install/install-common-intro.rst

 For the database, you can install either PostgreSQL or MySQL.
 The proxy is NGINX.

 .. note::
-  If you have any problems installing Mattermost, see the `troubleshooting guide </install/troubleshooting.html>`__, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.
+  If you have any problems installing Mattermost, see the :doc:`troubleshooting guide </install/troubleshooting>`, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.

-  For help with inviting users to your system, see `inviting team members </collaborate/manage-channel-members.html>`__ and other `getting started information </getting-started/admin-onboarding-tasks.html#getting-started-tasks>`__.
+  For help with inviting users to your system, see :doc:`inviting team members </collaborate/manage-channel-members>` and other :ref:`getting started information <getting-started/admin-onboarding-tasks:getting started tasks>`.

   To submit an improvement or correction to this page, select **Edit** in the top-right corner of the page.